 The Association of Chinese Professors at UTSA serves as a means for members to keep in touch with one another; to share experiences, common concerns, and information; to exchange professional achievements; to represent members' common interests and develop collective professional projects; and to promote academic, scholarly exchanges between China and America and other countries.

-The mission of our organization is to increase the support for Black faculty, students, and staff at the University of Texas at San Antonio (UTSA).
-The organization strives to accomplish this mission by serving as an advocate and support group for the concerns of Black faculty, staff, and students at local, state, national, and university levels.
-Additionally, the BFSA actively works towards enhancing the recruitment, retention, and advancement of Black faculty, staff, and students as we seek to pursue the vision and mission of UTSA.
-As such, the BFSA:
+Our mission is fostering academic and professional development of black faculty, students, and staff at the University of Texas at San Antonio.
+The organization accomplishes this mission by promoting cultural events, advancing professional development, providing scholarships, serving as an advocate for, and developing support groups for the faculty, staff, and students.
+Additionally, the BFSA champions the recruitment, retention, and advancement of black faculty, staff, and students as we pursue the vision and mission of UTSA.

 visit the BFSA website

-Among the functions of the LGBTQA+ Faculty and Staff Association are the following:
+Among the functions of the Pride Faculty and Staff Association are the following:

-- To provide a safe and confidential forum for the discussion of issues important to the LGBTQA+ community at UTSA.
+- To provide a safe and confidential forum for discussing issues important to the LGBTQA+ community at UTSA.

-- To encourage and promote scholarship, research and teaching that addresses questions relevant to LGBTQA+ persons and to all members of the university across disciplines concerned with understanding the role of gender, gender identity, gender expression, and sexual orientation in culture and society.
+- To encourage and promote scholarship, research, and teaching that addresses questions relevant to LGBTQA+ persons and all university members across disciplines concerned with understanding the role of gender, gender identity, gender expression, and sexual orientation in culture and society.

-- To help faculty across the university develop pedagogical approaches that are sensitive to the sexual diversity present both in our classrooms and in the larger community that will be served by the undergraduates and graduates we are preparing for professional service.
+- To help faculty across the university develop pedagogical approaches that are sensitive to the sexual diversity present both in our classrooms and in the larger community served by the undergraduates and graduates we are preparing for professional service.